apelegri/wechat-mini-program-wiki/README.md

 ```

 **Comments:**
 A user opens the mini-program which trigger **onLaunch** function and initialize the MP.
-When the initialization is completed, the **onShow** function is triggered which call the background process **onHide** and render a mini-program view.
+When the initialization is completed, the **onShow** function is triggered.
+The **onHide**  function is triggered when the current user quit the mini-program.
-The MP enters the background from the foreground by triggering **onHide** function.
-Then display a page from the background to the foreground, by calling **onShow**.

 `Code snippet  "getApp()" function.`